USS Tutuila (PR-4): Sino-Japanese War, 1937-1941

 In 1937, the complexion of life for the Yangtze gunboats changed.
 The undeclared Second Sino-Japanese War began in July and spread to the Yangtze valley in August–September.
 Japanese river operations effectively bottled up the river for neutral gunboats, and their proximity to war zones produced incidents such as the sinking of Panay by Japanese aircraft on 12 December 1937.
-On 3 August 1938, Tutuila followed Luzon up the river to Chungking, as the YangPat flagship carried the American Ambassador—Nelson T. Johnson—to that river port.
+On 3 August 1938, Tutuila followed Luzon up the river to Chongqing, as the YangPat flagship carried the American Ambassador—Nelson T. Johnson—to that river port.

-Tutuila remained at Chungking as station ship with little hope of relief.
-Further Japanese operations resulted in the capture of Hankow in October 1938, making river travel below the former Chinese capital city subject to harassment and obstruction by the Japanese Navy.
-Such conditions resulted in the stranding of Tutuila at Chungking, where she remained through 1941.
+Tutuila remained at Chongqing as station ship with little hope of relief.
+Further Japanese operations resulted in the capture of Hankou in October 1938, making river travel below the former Chinese capital city subject to harassment and obstruction by the Japanese Navy.
+Such conditions resulted in the stranding of Tutuila at Chongqing, where she remained through 1941.

 On 8 May 1940 Tutuila ran aground and was damaged.
 She remained stranded until refloated on 13 May then repaired and returned to service.

-After the fall of Hankow, the Chinese moved their capital up river to Tutuila's station, Chungking.
+After the fall of Hankou, the Chinese moved their capital up river to Tutuila's station, Chongqing.
 Japanese forces thus stepped up the intensity of their attacks on that city, and air raids were common occurrences during the spring, summer, and fall.
 Only winter bad weather prevented the Japanese from year-round heavy raids.
 Moored at Lungmenhao Lagoon, Tutuila bore a charmed life until 31 July 1941, when Japanese bombs landed close aboard, holing the ship at her waterline and destroying the ship's motor skimmer with its outboard motor.